Contact-Implicit Trajectory Optimization with Hydroelastic Contact and iLQR: Simulation Results

 In this section, we consider a 7 degree-of-freedom Kinova Gen3 robot arm tasked with moving a large ball.
 The ball is too big to be grasped, and the robot must instead exploit contact interactions with the whole arm.

 \textbf{Model Details: } The system state includes both the arm and the ball, leading to 13 total degrees of freedom.
 For simplicity, we assume the gripper is fixed in the open position.
 This gives

 where $\q_J$ are joint angles, $\bm{\theta}_b$ is the ball's orientation, expressed as a quaternion, $\p_b$ is the ball's position, $\v_J$ are joint velocities, $\bm{\omega}_b$ is the ball's angular velocity, and $\dot{\p}_b$ is the ball's linear velocity.
-A timestep of $10~ms$ was used to simulate the system over a $0.5s$ horizon.
+A timestep of 10~ms was used to simulate the system over a 0.5~s horizon.

 Parameters of the ball were chosen to roughly match those of an oversized tennis ball used in the hardware experiments (see Section~\ref{sec:hardware}).
-The ball has a radius of $0.1~m$, mass of $0.258~kg$, static and dynamic coefficients of friction of roughly $0.3$ and $0.2$ respectively, and is modeled as a hollow sphere.
-We used a hydroelastic modulus of $5\times10^6~Pa(N/m^2)$ and a relatively large dissipation of $5~s/m$ to model the ball.
-The same ground model was used as in the quadruped example described above, but with lower friction coefficients.
+The ball has a radius of 0.1~m, mass of 0.258~kg, coefficient of friction of $0.2$, and is modeled as a hollow sphere.
+We used a hydroelastic modulus of $5\times10^6$~Pa and a relatively large dissipation of 5~s/m to model the ball.
+The same ground model was used as in the quadruped example described above.

 The collision model for the robot arm was defined using mesh files supplied by Kinova.
 The original high-resolution meshes were downsampled to improve the efficiency of the hydroelastic contact engine.
 The robot arm was modeled as perfectly rigid, i.e., infinite hydroelastic modulus.